collinzzy/collinzzy/README.md

 - 👋 Hi, I’m John Emeka Collins
 - 👀 I’m interested in web development and data science
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me collinzzy11111@gmail.com